 Once deployed, information about the application appears on the App Instances page.

 MobiledgeX provides terminal access to VMs for the purpose of debugging, testing, and monitoring the overall health of your VM.
 Additionally, you can view log files and submit commands to your container.

 On the Application Instance page, navigate to the container you wish to interact with.

 From the Actions menu, select Terminal.
-You can also access Terminal from the Audits log page.

 To run a command, make sure the Request drop-down displays Run Command.